Factbox: Mexico's presidential candidates on the issues

 * Maintain Calderon's macro-economic policies.

-* Comprehensive labour reform to raise productivity and take on Mexico's powerful public sector unions.
+* Comprehensive labor reform to raise productivity and take on Mexico's powerful public sector unions.

 * Give loans to small and medium-sized business.